Memory

 My monthly food budget is $8,000 MXN.

-I'm saving for an apartment -- my goal is $500,000 MXN by December 2026.
+I'm saving for an apartment: my goal is $500,000 MXN by December 2026.

 My main income comes from UX design projects.

-Coffee shop "El Grano" in Bogota.
+"El Grano" coffee shop in Bogotá.
 3 employees.

 Main currency: COP.
 Opened in 2022.